 For the foreseeable future, all HANS™ products will be manufactured at Stage 2 in Farmington Hills, Michigan (USA).

 How can I be involved with manufacturing and distribution?

 Individuals and companies interested in distributing the HANS™ products in India can buy directly from BuyHansElectric.in.
 Discounts are available for orders of 30 units.
 We are still in the process of creating production and distribution plans for regions beyond India.

 What is the status of Limitless Energy?

-The graphene project is still in the early research stage.
+The graphene project featured in the first documentary is still in the early research stage.
 A lot of resources are devoted to it, but it will still be some time before the idea can be proven to work in the real world.
 We’ll be sure to make an announcement as soon as there is a newsworthy development.

 What is the status of Renew ECP?

 Renew ECP began shipping in November 2015 and was recently approved by the US Food and Drug Administration for increased blood flow for both heart patients and healthy individuals.
 It is intended for use under the supervision of a healthcare professional.
 Visit the US website or Asia website for information about distribution in your region.